radiatoryang/scopa/README.md

 # Scopa

-*Scopa* ("broom" in Latin) is a Unity level design plugin that adds supports for various Quake / Half-Life / Source file formats.
-Like [Qodot](https://github.com/QodotPlugin/qodot-plugin) but for Unity.
-To build levels, we strongly recommend [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom) and the Quake 1 .MAP file format.
+*Scopa* ("broom" in Latin) is a Unity level design plugin that adds support for various Quake / Half-Life / Source map file formats.
+Like [func_godot](https://github.com/func-godot/func_godot_plugin) but for Unity.
+To build levels, we strongly recommend [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom).

 # WARNING: in unstable early development, not ready for production use yet, might change a lot or break